Poussiere/PopularMoviesStage2/README.md

 # PopularMoviesStage2
-Second project for the Udacity android fast track developper
+Second project for the Udacity Associate Android Developer Fast Track by Google.

 This app loads datas from The Movie Database API and shows to the user most popular movies et top rated movies of the moment.
 The user can mark his favorits movies, see reviews and watch trailers.